carmine560/blogger-posts/README.md

 bp_add_resource title '"Resource Title"' content '"<p>A paragraph.</p>"'
 ```

-To delete a resource, assign a value to the variable `resource_id`
+To delete a resource, assign a value to the variable `resource_id` in
-in advance, and then:
+advance, then:

 ``` shell
 bp_delete_resource
 ```

 To update a resource, assign a value to the variable `resource_id` in
-advance, and then pass multiple property-value pairs as arguments:
+advance, then pass multiple property-value pairs as arguments:

 ``` shell
 bp_partially_update_resource content '"<p>An updated paragraph.</p>"'
 ```

 To transition the resource status, assign a value to the variable
-`resource_id` in advance, and then pass the status `publish` or
+`resource_id` in advance, then pass the status `publish` or `revert`
-`revert` as an argument:
+as an argument:

 ``` shell
 bp_transition_post_status publish